 This year, TurboTax Online has also gotten rid of its Self-Employed category and rolled it into its Premium tier.
 (However, TurboTax offers a desktop version of its service that still breaks out a package for self-employed workers and business owners.)

 Since TurboTax charges $39 per state tax return, if you worked in multiple states in 2023, a company like Jackson Hewitt that offers a $25 flat-fee federal and unlimited state returns option, may be a better choice.

 What products does TurboTax offer?

-Basic: Free option for students and filers with a simple return
+TurboTax Free Edition: Best for students and filers with a simple return